 CHAPTER CHAPTER SECTION SUBJECT

 Service Delivery 02 001 15

-SECTION DESCRIPTION
+SECTION · DESCRIPTION

 Treatment Person-Centered Planning

-- d.
+- a.
+Identifies and discusses the underlying reasons for the request or preference. - Identifies and discusses the available alternatives with the person served. - c.
+Negotiates toward a mutually acceptable alternative; and - d.
 If a requested service is denied, the Adverse Benefit Determination, as described in the Grievance and Appeals and Second Opinion Process Policy #04.001.10 is provided. - e.
-In the event a mutually acceptable alternative cannot be reached, the primary case holder: - i.
-Documents the preference of the person served, the support or service the agency is offering, and the reason the person served is not accepting what is being offered. - ii.
+In the event a mutually acceptable alternative cannot be reached, the primary case holder: - Documents the preference of the person served, the support or service the agency is offering, and the reason the person served is not accepting what is being offered. - ii.
 Informs the person served of their right to request a second opinion to have the IPOS reviewed by the supervisor.
 The review is completed within 30 days; and - iii.
 Informs the person served of their right to contact the Recipient Rights Officer for consultation, mediation, or intervention in response to the request for a specific mental health service or support. - 2.
-If in the judgment of the primary case holder, the choice of the person served for the inclusion or exclusion of a participant, meeting location, or specific provider poses a health or safety issue or exceeds reasonable expectations.
-The primary case holder discusses and identifies the underlying reasons for the specific choice and negotiates toward a mutually acceptable alternative to meet the intended outcomes. - 3.
+If in the judgment of the primary case holder, the choice of the person served for the inclusion or exclusion of a participant, meeting location, or specific provider poses a health or safety issue or exceeds reasonable expectations of resource consumption, the primary case holder discusses and identifies the underlying reasons for the specific choice and negotiates toward a mutually acceptable alternative to meet the intended outcomes. - 3.
 If the person served believes the opportunity for PCP is not provided, it is the responsibility of the primary case holder or other staff who know the situation to inform the person served and their guardian they can file a complaint with the Recipient Rights Officer.